 Infographics can be a great way to boost your brand, but graphic designers can be expensive.
 Piktochart is a DIY infographic tool that makes it easy to create and share infographics.

 Whether you’re updating customers on your activities or sharing your latest guest post, staying on top of social media can be difficult.
 Buffer lets you schedule your social media updates in advance so you can continue with your day.

 If you need top-quality writing, consider Contently as a resource.
 Contently partners with businesses to help with content.
 They pair businesses with experienced, premium writers who provide content on demand, which businesses can then approve and optimize through the platform.

 Monitor keyword mentions on social media to help identify trending topics, as well as the information being shared specific to your industry using IceWater.
 You can also use this tool to keep up with what your competitors are sharing.
 This online tool has a simple search bar that delivers results from blogs and Twitter.

-There are so many different ways to reach customers online, active brands can often stand out.
+There are so many different ways to reach customers online; active brands can often stand out.
 With the right tools in your toolbox, you can take your marketing efforts to the next level, both through guest blogging and social media efforts.
-Analytics can also help you know where your efforts are missing the mark and how you can improve your campaigns to get better results.
+Analytics can also help find where your efforts are missing the mark and how you can improve your campaigns to get better results.